-- 8 ounces casarecce pasta (see note)
+- 8 ounces penne or other short pasta shape

 - 1 tablespoon olive oil

-- 1 tablespoon butter
+- 1 tablespoon cornstarch

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

 - Bring a large pot of water to a boil.
 Cook the pasta according to package directions.

-- Heat the olive oil in a medium sized pan over medium high heat.
-Cook the steak for about 3 minutes on each side, or until desired doneness.
-I prefer mine pretty pink in the middle, if you like yours more well done cook it a few minutes longer on each side.
+- Heat the olive oil in a medium-sized pan over medium-high heat.
+Cook the steak for about four to five minutes on each side or until it’s reached your desired doneness.
+I prefer mine pretty pink in the middle (145°F), but if you like yours more well-done, cook it a few minutes longer on each side.